Brew-Brew/steady-study/data/blog/2019-03-12--how-are-function-components-different-from-classes/index.md

 ---
-title: How Are Function Components Different from Classes?
+title: How Are Function Components Different from Classes? [번역]
 createdDate: "2019-03-12"
 updatedDate: "2019-03-12"
 author: Ideveloper